AI news generator for broadcast-ready videos | HeyGen

 Preview the generated draft, swap visuals, tweak copy, or change pacing.
 Small edits regenerate quickly so you stay on deadline.

-Create localised variants, export MP4s, or generate share links and embeds for social, web, and broadcast pipelines.
+Create localized variants, export MP4s, or generate share links and embeds for social, web, and broadcast workflows.

 An AI news generator turns written news scripts or articles into finished videos with narration, visuals, captions, and news graphics, using automated workflows instead of studio production.

 HeyGen supports many major languages and regional accents.
-Choose the voice that best fits your audience, and generate localised versions automatically.
-For advanced creation needs, the Pro plan starts $49
+Choose the voice that best fits your audience, and generate localized versions automatically.
+For more advanced creation needs, the Pro plan starts at $49

 No, you can rely on HeyGen’s natural-sounding voice synthesis or clone a permitted voice for consistent delivery, with no studio or on-camera talent required.